-Since 2020, we have participated in the Investor Policy Dialogue on Deforestation (IPDD), which is a collaborative initiative that focuses on engaging with sovereign issuers on the issue of deforestation.
+Since 2020, we have participated in the Investor Policy Dialogue on Deforestation (IPDD), which aims to coordinate a public policy dialogue with authorities and monitor developments to assess exposure to financial risks arising from deforestation.
 Our investment teams may meet with the issuers in which we invest on an ongoing basis.
 The specific ESG factors we engage on differs based on several items.
 For corporate issuers this can include the issuers' operations, industry, size, geographical footprint, and the nature of the investment vehicle for which it is being purchased.
 For sovereign issuers, material ESG factors can depend on the country's status of economic, social and political development, availability of and dependence on natural resources, and potential regional issues, among other factors.
 Teams may also prioritize their engagement efforts based on the size of the investment and/ or the level of ESG risk within the portfolio.

-Voting responsibly is part of our fiduciary duty. it is our policy to exercise the voting rights of the accounts we manage in the best interests of our clients.
+Voting responsibly is consistent with our fiduciary duty.
+It is our policy to exercise the voting rights of the accounts we manage in the best interests of our clients.
 Our proxy voting activities are governed by our Proxy Voting Guidelines11 (guidelines) and applicable regional proxy voting policies, which set out procedures for administering our votes, escalating any voting issues, and identifying and managing conflicts of interest.
-In March 2024, we updated our guidelines to include guidance on how we evaluate nature-related shareholder proposals, and that we will generally support proposals requesting that a company disclose the organization's governance around naturerelated risks and opportunities.
+Our guidelines include guidance on how we evaluate nature-related shareholder proposals, and state we will generally support proposals requesting that a company disclose the organization's governance around nature-related risks and opportunities.
 The guidelines state that as issuers continue to advance their understanding of the materiality of nature-related factors to their businesses, they should consider related disclosures that take into consideration the TNFD recommendations and guidance.